rehierl/node-tree-outliner/2-0-core-design/5-3-sectioning-nodes.md

 That is, the `parentSection` property of these strictly associated nodes holds a reference to the corresponding non-empty section.

-That is, because if a non-empty section has no subsections, then it contains at least one inactive node that is strictly associated with it.
+That is because if a non-empty section has no subsections, then it contains at least one inactive node that is strictly associated with it.
 If a non-empty section contains subsections, then such a parent section will (also) contain the strictly associated sectioning nodes of its immediate subsections.